The excellent Internet of Things (IoT) technology transitions us into a smart world where everything “connects” with a network.

 The logistics sector directly links production and consumption industries and facilitates trade and commerce.
 However, rising inflation and high fuel prices result in a credit crisis and impact growth.

-Moreover, political scenario, decline in manufacturing sector performance, and consumer price index impact the demand for products/services, further impacting the freight demand.
+Moreover, the political scenario, decline in manufacturing sector performance, and consumer price index impact the demand for products/services, further impacting the freight demand.

 Cash flow management is a pressing issue in most businesses, especially within the logistics and supply chain.